Provision and Use of Work Equipment Regulations 1998

-The Provision and Use of Work Equipment Regulations, commonly abbreviated to PUWER 1998 or simply PUWER, is a statutory instrument of the United Kingdom (1998 No. 2306).
+The Provision and Use of Work Equipment Regulations 1998 (SI 1998/2306), commonly abbreviated to PUWER 1998 or simply PUWER, is a statutory instrument of the United Kingdom.
 It regulates the standards of safety for equipment used in work environments.
 Its obligations apply to both employers and employees, as well as those who provide equipment for others to use at work.

 PUWER was established under delegated powers enshrined in the Health and Safety at Work etc. Act 1974.
 The Health and Safety Executive (HSE) is the statutory body in charge of enforcing PUWER.

 Background

-The PUWER 1998 legislation replaced the 1992 regulations and seeks to address, control and prevent workers risk of injury and death from equipment they use during the course of their jobs.
+The PUWER 1998 legislation replaced the Provision and Use of Work Equipment Regulations 1992 (SI 1992/2932) and seeks to address, control and prevent workers risk of injury and death from equipment they use during the course of their jobs.
 In addition to the requirements laid out in the PUWER legislation, some types of equipment may be subject to other specific legislation.
-For example, equipment used for lifting (such as fork lifts) are also subject to the requirements of the Lifting Operations and Lifting Equipment Regulations 1998, pressure equipment must meet the Pressure Systems Safety Regulations, and Personal Protective Equipment must meet the PPE Regulations.
+For example, equipment used for lifting (such as fork lifts) are also subject to the requirements of the Lifting Operations and Lifting Equipment Regulations 1998 (SI 1998/2307), pressure equipment must meet the Pressure Systems Safety Regulations 2000 (SI 2000/128), and personal protective equipment must meet the Personal Protective Equipment Regulations 2002 (SI 2002/1144).

-The regulations apply to any employer or self-employed worker who uses equipment at work but not equipment used by the public which comes under the Health and Safety at Work Act 1974.
+The regulations apply to any employer or self-employed worker who uses equipment at work but not equipment used by the public which comes under the Health and Safety at Work etc. Act 1974.